ladaguedencre/ladaguedencre.github.io/_posts/2023-11-23-building-hub.md

 A samurai has no goal, only path...

 ### Introduction
 If you want to have a productive discussion about system design, it's better to start from requirements.
 Most articles in this field focus on scalability, fault-tolerance and deployability, but it's far from covering all applications.
-Let's say you have a restaurant and you need a website with a menu, contacts and some tasty looking pictures.
-You don't expect heavy loads or huge amounts of data, you just need it to be cheap and reliable.
-Or let's take a different example - a service with some company's internal tools: you need it to be highly configurable and flexible.
-Our case is kind of a mix of the previous two.
-We needed a website, file storage, admin panel, and a lot of different things to help us with our ideas that constantly appear and disappear.
+What we needed was a website, a file storage, an admin panel, and a lot of different things to help us with our ideas that constantly appear and disappear.
 In other words, a lot of functionality, but cheap, highly configurable, and hopefully workable.
-And it takes some time to figure out how to do it.
+And it takes some time to figure out how to do it the best way.

 ### AWS: Apparently Very Simple
 So, we decided to build our first functional prototype using an AWS serverless stack: